 12Z TAF Discussion.

-Thursday.
-Critical fire weather conditions are not expected through
+Tuesday.
+Critical fire weather conditions are not expected at this

 .PRELIMINARY POINT TEMPS/POPS...

 Gadsden 69 50 82 54 84 / 20 0 0 0 0

 Anniston 70 53 82 57 84 / 20 0 0 0 0

 Birmingham 71 54 84 60 85 / 20 0 0 0 0

 Tuscaloosa 73 53 83 57 85 / 10 0 0 0 0